linode/docs/docs/platform/billing-and-payments.md

 2. To remove a Linode from your account, click the **Linodes** tab, and then select the **Remove** link next to the Linode you want to remove.
 3. To remove extras from your account, click the **Linodes** tab, select a Linode, click the **Extras** tab, and then select the **Remove** link.
 4. To remove a NodeBalancer from your account, click the **NodeBalancers** tab, and then select the **Remove** link next to the NodeBalancer you want to remove.
-5. To remove the Linode Backup Service, please [contact support](/docs/support).
+5. To remove the Linode Backup Service, go to the **Backups** tab in your Linode's Dashboard, and click the **Cancel Backups** link at the bottom of the page.

 ## Canceling Your Account